 This practice is built for leaders who are close enough to the communications and marketing budget to feel personally that something is not adding up, and who have the authority to change the system, not just optimize it.
 This includes CEOs and Presidents of B2B firms, Executive Directors of nonprofits and associations, program leads in regional governments and public sector organizations, and communications leaders whose budgets are tied to outcomes they cannot currently demonstrate.
 It is not the right fit for publicly traded companies, organizations with traditionally trained marketing departments, or B2C, retail, and e-commerce businesses.
 If you are not sure whether your organization qualifies, the 15-minute conversation will tell you quickly, and if it is not the right fit, we will say so honestly.

-Attention is not a result, it is a black hole that consumes budgets, energy, trust, and the air and water we all depend upon.
+Attention is not a result.
+It is a black hole from which no results escape, one that consumes budgets, energy, trust, and the air and water we all depend upon.
 Attention is a moment.
 Commitment is a relationship.
 Attention is what every tactic is designed to produce, a click, a share, a filled booth, a rising impression count.
 Commitment is what your organization actually needs, the donor who gives again, the hire who stays, the partner who shows up, the client who refers.
 Attention is extractive.
 Commitment is what happens when the system was designed for both sides to genuinely benefit.

 No System (Opportunity Risk), where no bridge exists to move people from attention to commitment.
 The booth is busy.
 The campaign ran.
 And then nothing.
 Wrong System (Active Risk), where the wrong system is in place, typically B2C funnel logic applied to high-trust environments like recruitment, fundraising, or community engagement.
 The system answers the wrong questions and the right people walk away.
 Broken System (Aggressive Risk), the most dangerous type.
 It appears to be working.
 Leadership approves more budget.
 Everyone hits their KPIs.
 The wrong KPIs hide the dysfunction until brand damage, revenue loss, and involuntary repositioning make it impossible to ignore.